ensemblist/the-ensemblist.uk/_posts/225-11-27-waiting-game.md

 Each anxious hour takes its toll.

 I check my emails to see
-if the insurance company will cover me
+if the insurance will cover me

 My battery drains away
 Will they pay​​​​?